Covid-19: advice for employers on automatic unfair dismissal and a safe return to work

 - Speak to your employees: it is important to consult with your employees to gather their thoughts on returning to work.
 This will help employers to identify relevant concerns and find ways to address them during a risk assessment.
 Employers should be mindful that where employees are not represented by union safety representatives, there is a statutory duty to consult employees or their appointed representative about health and safety concerns.
 It is a criminal offence not to comply with this requirement.

-- Consider the employee’s point of view: whether a suitable and effective health and safety system are in place will not depend on what the employer thinks but how the employee genuinely regards the situation to be.
+- Consider the employees point of view: whether a suitable and effective health and safety system is in place will not depend on what the employer thinks but how the employee genuinely regards the situation to be.
 Any effective risk assessment will be incomplete without considering the state of mind and concerns of employees.

 - Consider others: employers should consider the health and safety of any visitors, contractors and clients attending the workplace to avoid potential claims beyond the scope of employment law.